"There were places where they had to move lampposts or

 Hundreds of people in the Brazilian city of Sao Paulo have held a multi-faith ceremony to mark the 20th anniversary of an infamous prison massacre.

 Riot police killed 111 inmates after entering the Carandiru jail, in central Sao Paulo, to put an end to a riot.
+Relatives and human rights activists are demanding justice, saying the inmates were shot at point-blank range.

 Critics fear PRI party revival in Mexico